Heavy Mechanical Foundation

 Students engage in a variety of classroom and shop activities.
 They learn theoretical principles of vehicle mechanics in the classroom.
 They apply their knowledge in the shop where they perform numerous diagnostic procedures, preventative maintenance procedures, removals, repairs, and installations of components on trucks, commercial transport vehicles and heavy equipment.

-Graduates of the Heavy Mechanical Foundation program at Selkirk College typically find employment with service garages or industrial firms as apprentices engaged in the maintenance and repair of motor vehicles and associated equipment.
+Graduates of the Heavy Mechanical Foundation Program typically find employment with service garages or industrial firms as apprentices engaged in the maintenance and repair of motor vehicles and associated equipment.

 Practical Training